 About "All conversions"

-The “All conversions” column gives you a view of all the conversions that your AdWords campaigns drive.
-This column combines the “Conversions” column with calculations of harder-to-measure conversions like phone calls, store visits, in-app conversions, and Display conversions that are completed after a customer uses more than one device or browser.
-“All conversions” also includes any conversion actions that you’ve chosen not to include in your main “Conversions” column.
+The 'All conversions' column gives you a view of all the conversions that your Google Ads campaigns drive.
+This column includes any conversion actions that you've chosen not to include in your main 'Conversions' column.

-To find the “All conversions” column, sign in to your AdWords account, then follow these instructions:
+To find the “All conversions” column, sign in to your Google Ads account, then follow these instructions: